-May 14-June 2: Ornithology, Fundamentals of Biology, Literature and the Environment
+May 19-June 7: Avian Biology, Fundamentals of Biology, Literature and the Environment

-June 25-July 14: Field Epidemiology, Fundamentals of Biology
+June 30-July 19: Field Epidemiology, Fundamentals of Biology

 Scientists who return to CPBS each year include experts focused on cliff swallows, aquatic turtles, prairie dogs, lizards, and snakes.
 If you have a specific interest in one of these topics, please contact the program coordinator for more information about how to connect.